mazwat/mazwat.github.io/cybernetics-ws.md

  1. Identify what the **states in your system**?
  *Pay specific attention to the hardware/embedded software aspect.
 Have a method to measure when LED's are on or off, for example*
   2. Develop a **state diagram** to describe them and the transitions associated with them
-3. Consider refactoring your code around the state design pattern.
+3. Consider refactoring your code around the **state design pattern**.
 The State pattern suggests that you create new classes for all possible states of an object and extract all state-specific behaviors into these classes.

 ## Supporting Materials